PR-research-data-tools/Smalltalk-class-comment-generator/README.md

 ### Comment Generator classes

 CommentGenerator class is one of the important classes.
-The user can pass a class of interest in `targetClass' and pass `generateDocument' message to generate class comment for the class.
+The user can pass a class of interest in `targetClass` and pass `generateDocument` message to generate class comment for the class.
-It has two more important classes `CGIdentifier' and `CGFormatter' where the former contains most of the logic and latter formats the writestream output.
+It has two more important classes `CGIdentifier` and `CGFormatter` where the former contains most of the logic and latter formats the writestream output.

 ### Visitor classes

 These classes are used to extract important or relevant information about a method.
-The visitor is setup by passing a method name (aSymbol).
+The visitor is set up by passing a method name (aSymbol).
 ```smalltalk
 | method visitor |
    method := targetClass >> aSymbol.